-While moving across the country as a family unit may not be at the top of anyone's "most fun things" list, sometimes it is mandatory, due to job relocation, changing family obligations, or military reassignment.
-We don't guarantee that your move will be completely seamless, but with the following tips and tricks, at least take some of the burden off your plate while moving with kids.
+While moving across the country as a family unit may not be at the top of anyone’s “most fun things” list, sometimes it is mandatory, due to job relocation, changing family obligations, or military reassignment.
+We don’t guarantee that your move will be completely seamless, but if you start by moving cross country with UVL, and follow these tips and tricks, at least take some of the burden off your plate while moving with kids.

 Life is full of change.
 The seasons change, your children will undoubtably change and grow and life as you know will continually be adjusting and changing.
 One of life’s most major (and many times stressful) changes is a cross country move.
 If the time has come for your family to embark on this exciting new cross country journey you are likely filled with a wide range of emotions.
 Moving with kids to a new state can be filled with both wonder and opportunity.
 Back in the days of being single or even just newly married and without children this move could be as simple as loading up your moving van with your small amount of belongings and hitting the road.
 Adding kids into the mix creates a whole new ballgame.
 Before you can experience the wonder of this journey and a new home you have to actually get your home packed away into boxes and get your kids set up for the long journey ahead.
 Think about how hard it can be to get dinner on the table on a normal night.
 Getting a whole house packed away may seem like quite the task.
 Don’t fret; today we are bringing you some tried and true help to make this journey in moving with kids as pain free as possible.

 - Your child will inevitably become bored with being stuck inside the house, especially without the full attention of mom and dad.
 Allowing your child to “help” can drastically improve their spirits, and they will be delighted about their contribution to the family move.